pair_style mliap command

 The top of the model file can contain any number of blank and comment lines (start with #), but follows a strict format after that.
 The first non-blank non-comment line must contain two integers:

 nelems = Number of elements

-ncoeff = Number of coefficients
+nparams = Number of parameters

 The SNAP descriptor file closely follows the format of the pair_style snap parameter file.
 The file can contain blank and comment lines (start with #) anywhere.
 Each non-blank non-comment line must contain one keyword/value pair.
 The required keywords are rcutfac and twojmax.
 There are many optional keywords that are described on the pair_style snap doc page.
 In addition, the SNAP descriptor file must contain the nelems, elems, radelems, and welems keywords.
 The nelems keyword specifies the number of elements provided in the other three keywords.
 The elems keyword is followed by a list of nelems element names that must include the element names appearing in the pair_coeff command, but can contain other names too.
 Similarly, the radelems and welems keywords are followed by lists of nelems numbers giving the element radius and element weight of each element.
 Obviously, the order in which the elements are listed must be consistent for all three keywords.